Construction Oversight on Complex Residential Projects

 When interests diverge, oversight becomes necessary.
 That's the logic behind the owner's representative role: hire an independent professional who understands construction, who can review costs, monitor quality, evaluate change orders, and represent your interests against the contractor's interests.
 It's a rational solution to a real problem.

-The better question - the one this page exists to answer - is: what if you chose a contract structure that aligned the builder's financial interests with yours from the start?
+The better question, and the one this page exists to answer, is: what if you chose a contract structure that aligned the builder's financial interests with yours from the start?
 If the builder absorbs cost overruns, benefits from cost savings, and operates with full cost transparency, does the owner still need a third party watching?

-That's the reframe.
-The question isn't "do I need an owner's rep?"
+The reframe is straightforward: the question isn't "do I need an owner's rep?"
 The question is: "What contract structure am I using, and does that structure align the builder's incentives with mine?"
 If it does, the oversight question answers itself.
-If it doesn't, then yes, you need someone watching - but you should also ask why you chose a structure that requires it.
+If it doesn't, then yes, you need someone watching.
+But you should also ask why you chose a structure that requires it.

 The Three Structural Elements That Determine Every Project's Outcome